ntgptit/repeatwise/00_docs/02-system-analysis/use-cases/UC-002-user-login.md

 ## 9. Business Rules

 ### BR-005: Authentication
-- Email comparison is case-insensitive
+- Username/Email comparison is case-insensitive
+- System auto-detects if input is email (contains @) or username
 - Password comparison uses bcrypt.compare()
 - Failed attempts counter resets on successful login

 ### BR-006: JWT Token
 - Expires in 24 hours for MVP
-- Contains: user_id, email, issued_at, expires_at
+- Contains: user_id, username, email, issued_at, expires_at
 - Signed with HS256 algorithm
 - No refresh token in MVP